Process Intensification Faster, Better, Cheaper

 Process Intensification: Faster, Better, Cheaper presents basic concepts and applications of process intensification (PI) and links their common effects across processes.
 It defines two fundamental parameters, PI factor, and Cost Impact (CI) factor, and uses these to analyze various applications where Process Intensification has been carried out.

-Process Intensification principles have been applied to diverse fields, ranging from biodiesel production to offshore processing, and this book unifies these aspects to identify the common factors that drive process enhancements.
+Process Intensification principles have, in the past, been applied to diverse fields, ranging from biodiesel production to offshore processing, and this book unifies these aspects to identify the common factors that drive process enhancements.
 Each chapter investigates a specific application, discusses the key PI principles, and includes problem sets and examples.
-The book also provides case studies and real-world examples throughout the chapters.
+The book also provides case studies and realworld examples throughout the chapters.

-- Covers a range of industrial applications, including heat and mass transfer, atomization and comminution, and nano-composite synthesis.
+- Covers a range of industrial applications, including heat and mass transfer, atomization and comminution, and enhanced oil recovery

-- Discusses the application of Process Intensification for clean technology and environmental remediation.
+- Discusses the application of Process Intensification for clean coal technology and environmental remediation

-The book suits senior undergraduate chemical and mechanical engineering students taking courses in Process Design, Process Optimization, Process Synthesis, and Process Intensification.
+The book is intended for senior undergraduate chemical and mechanical engineering students taking courses in Process Design, Process Optimization, Process Synthesis, and Process Intensification.

 1. What is Process Intensification?